Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

+Imposing the usual constraints, and taking $w < v < u$ without loss of generality, we obtain the following admissible ranges for the above coordinates:

-\subsection{Null Axial CTs, \ $L = A + w \otimes r^{\flat} + r \otimes w^{\flat}$, \ $w \neq 0$, \ $\langle w, w \rangle = 0$}
+\subsection{Null axial CTs, $\boldsymbol{L = A + w \otimes r^{\flat} + r \otimes w^{\flat}}$, $\boldsymbol{w \neq 0}$, $\boldsymbol{\langle w, w \rangle = 0}$}

-Any null axial CT can be put into the above form using geometric equivalence, with the canonical form for $A$ given by theorem \ref{classificationtheorem}.
-In classifying canonical forms for null axial CTs, we may apply geometric equivalence in the subspace\footnote{Recall from the remarks following theorem \ref{classificationtheorem} that $D$ is the $A$-invariant subspace $\mathrm{span}\{w,Aw,A^2w, \dots \}$} $D^{\bot}$ insofar that $\dim{D} \leq 2$ (this is only relevant for 4.4.i below).
-For convenience, we choose coordinates such that $w = \partial_\eta = \partial_t + \partial_x$. \\
+Any null axial CT can be put into the above form using geometric equivalence, with the canonical form for $A$ given by Theorem~\ref{classificationtheorem}.
+Recall from the remarks following Theorem~\ref{classificationtheorem} that~$D$ is the $A$-invariant subspace $\operatorname{span}\big\{w,Aw,A^2w, \dots \big\}$.
+In classifying canonical forms for null axial CTs, we may apply geometric equivalence in the subspace $D^{\bot}$ insofar that $\dim{D} \leq 2$ (this is only relevant for~4.4.i below).
+For convenience, we choose coordinates such that $w = \partial_\eta = \partial_t + \partial_x$.